huggingface/datasets/docs/source/about_dataset_load.rst

 Without loading scripts
 -----------------------

 As a user, you want to be able to quickly use a dataset.
 Implementing a dataset loading script can sometimes get in the way, or it may be a barrier for some people without a developer background. 🤗 Datasets removes this barrier by making it possible to load any dataset from the Hub without a dataset loading script.
-All a user has to do is upload the data files to a dataset repository on the Hub, and they will be able to load that dataset without having to create a loading script.
+All a user has to do is upload the data files (see :ref:`upload_dataset_repo` for a list of supported file formats) to a dataset repository on the Hub, and they will be able to load that dataset without having to create a loading script.
 This doesn't mean we are moving away from loading scripts because they still offer the most flexibility in controlling how a dataset is generated.

 The loading script-free method uses the `huggingface_hub <https://github.com/huggingface/huggingface_hub>`_ library to list the files in a dataset repository.
 You can also provide a path to a local directory instead of a repository name, in which case 🤗 Datasets will use `glob <https://docs.python.org/3/library/glob.html>`_ instead.
 Depending on the format of the data files available, one of the data file builders will create your dataset for you.
 If you have a CSV file, the CSV builder will be used and if you have a Parquet file, the Parquet builder will be used.
 The drawback of this approach is it's not possible to simultaneously load a CSV and JSON file.
 You will need to load the two file types separately, and then concatenate them.